melezhik/SparrowCI/reporters.md

 SparrowCI instances administrators might configure integration of SparrowCI instance with third party external services by using reporters mechanism.

-Reporter(s) is a plain SparrowCI pipeline(s) gets executed after _regular_ SparrowCI pipeline has finished.
+Reporters are plain SparrowCI pipeline(s) get executed after _regular_ SparrowCI pipeline has finished.

-They are effective mechanism of any sorts of notifications.
-Following environment variables are available in reporter pipeline:
+Reporters provides an effective mechanism of any sort of notification.

+Following environment variables are available in reporter pipelines:

 * BUILD_STATUS